sebanc/brioche/README.md

 First of all, thanks go to the Crouton maintainers for their work which was actively used when creating this project.

 This project consists in providing ChromeOS with an alternative to Crostini and Crouton.
 It uses the brunch-toolchain as a base which has support for LXC containers.
-Currently, "ubuntu", "mint", "kali", "debian", "archlinux" and "fedora" containers variants are available.
+Currently, "debian", "archlinux", "ubuntu", "mint" and "kali" containers variants are available.

 Why developing this whereas Crostini and Crouton exist ?
 - Crostini uses a VM which makes it slow on some hardware and prevents direct access to devices.